silper2693/8weeksqlchallenge-by-Silper/Case Study #5: Data Mart/README.md

 GROUP BY 1
 ORDER BY 2 DESC
 ```
-Firsr row is 'unknown' so second row is 'F3'.
+First row is 'unknown' so second row is 'F3'.
 Retirees and Families is top contributor
 ### 9. Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?
 ```sql